 I simply cut cinnamon sticks the same length as the height of two pillar candles and hot-glued them on.

 Cinnamon stick ornament:

 This is just three cinnamon sticks tied with a bright bow.
 I attached an ornament hanger to make it easy to place on the tree.
 This would also be great tied on top of a package.

 Note: To make my cinnamon stick creations even more delectable, I rub some of this oil onto each cinnamon stick.
 You can't buy this at the dollar store, but I think it's worth the investment.
 This is my favorite Christmas scent, and the cinnamon sticks are the perfect absorbent surface.
 You may be able to find this at a store or purchase it from amazon.com.

 I simply poured some lavender-scented epsom salts into a jar and added a tag.
 These smell wonderful!

 I mixed some plain Epsom salts with extra-virgin olive oil to create this pretty citron-colored scrub.
 It exfoliates and moisturizes.
 (You can use any kind of salt and any kind of oil for this.
+My favorite method is to use coconut oil.
 Sometimes I use Tropicana suntan oil, and the mixture smells like the beach!)